Anil Menon

-Anil Menon is a lieutenant colonel in the United States Air Force, emergency medicine physician, and NASA astronaut candidate.

-He was a medical director at NASA and SpaceX before being selected as a candidate for an astronaut at NASA.
+Anil Madhavan Samoilenko Menon (born October 15, 1976) is a lieutenant colonel in the United States Air Force, emergency medicine physician and NASA astronaut.
+He was a flight surgeon at NASA and the medical director at SpaceX before being selected as a candidate for an astronaut at NASA.

 Early life and education

-Menon was born and raised in Minneapolis, Minnesota to Ukrainian and Indian immigrants.
+Menon was born on October 15, 1976, and raised in Minneapolis, Minnesota, to Ukrainian and Indian immigrants.
 Menon graduated from Saint Paul Academy and Summit School in Saint Paul, Minnesota, in 1995.
-He received Bachelor’s Degree in Neurobiology from Harvard University, Cambridge, Massachusetts in 1999.
-At Harvard, Menon conducted research on Huntington's disease.
-He later spent a year in India as a Rotary Ambassadorial Scholar to study and supported a Polio vaccination drive.
+He received Bachelor's Degree in Neurobiology from Harvard University, Cambridge, Massachusetts, in 1999.

-He attended Stanford Medical School in 2004 where he studied engineering and medicine and worked on coding soft tissue at NASA Ames Research Center, Silicon Valley, California.
-During his residency training in 2012 for emergency medicine, Menon joined the California Air National Guard and gained experience in wilderness medicine through support for remote adventure races like Racing The Planet.

 Air Force career

-Anil Menon was transferred to the 173rd Fighter Wing for military duty and pursued a residency in aerospace medicine at UTMB-Galveston, where he published his thesis on medical kits for commercial spaceflight.
+Anil Menon was transferred to the 173rd Fighter Wing for military duty and pursued a residency in aerospace medicine at the University of Texas Medical Branch, where he published his thesis on medical kits for commercial spaceflight.
 During his aerospace training, he deployed twice with the U.S. Air Force critical care air transport team to treat and transport wounded warriors.
 He later transferred to the Air Force reserves, 45th operational group, Detachment 3 of the 45th Space Wing to provide medical direction for launch and landings.